 Once your application is processed you will receive an email with a link to your Student Aid Report.
 This report will contain your Estimated Family Contribution (EFC) as determined by the information you provided in your FAFSA.
 The EFC is used to calculate the amount of your Pell Grant and other federal aid amounts.
 Please note that the EFC is only an estimate of what the federal government thinks you can afford to pay for college.
 A “zero” EFC does NOT necessarily mean that your family won’t have to pay anything toward your college costs.

 Your FAFSA may be selected for a process called “verification” by the US Department of Education.
-In this process, the Morrisville State College Financial Aid Office is required to review your FAFSA information to ensure accuracy.
+In this process, the SUNY Morrisville Office of Financial Aid is required to review your FAFSA information to ensure accuracy.
 If selected, you will receive a list of required documents.
 It is extremely important that you provide the required documents as soon as possible.
 Failure to provide these documents will prevent you from receiving federal student aid and you will be responsible for all tuition and charges until the verification process is complete.

 Learn more about the verification process.